gregdan3/gregdan3.github.io/src/routes/now/+page.md

 <summary>Older Content</summary>

 I keep track of the most recent three months at a time, and everything older is stashed in here.

+#### June

+- My girlfriend and I travelled to Chicago for a big toki pona meetup- it was so much fun.
+I finally got to meet some people I'd only spoken to over the internet- always exciting!
+- I made some software, [sona mute](https://github.com/gregdan3/sona-mute) "frequency knowledge," which takes in toki pona text from various sources and frequency-counts it.

 ## Spring